AriFordsham/GHCWiki/status/oct18.md

  * The next phase of Trees That Grow, refactoring GHC's treatment of source spans in the Haskell AST.

+ * `TypeInType` was a major increment, and we are still refactoring type inference to account for it in a robust, modular way.
+GHC 8.8 has a lot of consolidation in this area, especially of kind inference for type and class declarations.

  * Continued work on compiler performance